- How it Works

 May 23, 2018

+Do you wear reading glasses?
 Over 50 million pairs of over-the-counter reading glasses are sold in the U.S. each year.
-Purchased online or in retail stores, many of these glasses have one thing in common – they are bought by someone who needs them, but are not sure of the appropriate strength for the current condition of their eyes.
-Since wearing the wrong strength of reading glasses results in increased eyestrain and headaches, it’s essential to understand how to select the right reading glasses without a prescription for you.
+While they are easy to find, it can be tricky to find the appropriate strength of readers for you.
+Wearing the wrong strength of reading glasses can lead to eyestrain and headaches.
+It’s essential to understand how to select the right reading glasses without a prescription.

-As we get older, and starting around age 40, the muscles in our eyes start to take a bit longer to focus on the text of a book or other items being viewed up close.
-This condition, known as presbyopia, is a natural part of aging and has no cure; however, reading glasses often help minimize the symptoms and relieve eye strain and headaches typically associated with the condition.
+As we get older, the muscles in our eyes start to take a bit longer to focus on nearby objects.
+This condition, known as presbyopia, is a natural part of aging and has no cure.
+However, reading glasses often help minimize the symptoms and relieve eye strain and headaches typically associated with this condition.

-When recommending reading glasses for their patients, optometrists typically use a range based on different age groups; this starts at +0.75 diopters (or magnification) for those ages 40 to 43 and progresses to + 2.5 for ages 58 and up.
+When recommending reading glasses for their patients, optometrists typically use a range based on different age groups.
+This range starts at +0.75 diopters (or magnification) for those ages 40 to 43.
+It progresses to + 2.5 for ages 58 and up.

-It is also worth noting that most readers carried in department or drug stores do not typically offer any protection against UV rays, which can actually result in the sun’s rays being intensified by the magnification of the lenses of the readers. lens to make matters worse, the magnification can actually intensify the rays.
-Crow’s feet and cataracts await you.
+It is also worth noting that most readers carried in the department or drug stores do not typically offer any protection against UV rays, which can actually result in the sun’s rays being intensified by the magnification of the lenses of the readers.
+To make matters worse, the magnification can actually intensify the rays, which means that crow’s feet and cataracts await you.

 Like reading the eye chart at your eye doctor’s office, printing an at-home diopter test can help to determine the correct strength of reading glasses for you.
 When using an at-home diopter test, it’s important that you attempt to read the top line without wearing glasses and continue down until coming to the first line you can read clearly – this should indicate the magnification that is right for you.
 You can also test the vision of each eye by covering one eye at a time while reading the chart.